yoanisgil/flocker-cluster/README.md

 - Using a [CLoud Formation](https://aws.amazon.com/cloudformation/) template
 - Manual installation

 I must confess that I've zero knowledge on Cloud Formation which is why I went for the manual installation option.
 I did give a try to using the Cloud Formation template but it creates by default M3 instances which are too expensive for me, so I was left with no choice but manual installation.
-I admit I could have tried editing the template but where is the fun in that :D?
+I admit I could have tried editing the Cloud Formation template but where is the fun in that :D?
 Anyhow Manual installation it was and this is where things gets even more interesting.

 # Installing Flocker manually

 Installing Flocker manually it's not an easy task and you can see by your self if you follow [the manual](https://docs.clusterhq.com/en/latest/docker-integration/manual-install.html).
 I believe I did about 2 manual installs before realizing that I needed a way of automating all of the work of installing software dependencies, generating certificates/private keys, etc. Luckily for me I remembered [this post](http://nathanleclaire.com/blog/2015/11/10/using-ansible-with-docker-machine-to-bootstrap-host-nodes/) by the great Nathan LeClaire which explains how use Docker/Compose and [Ansible](https://www.ansible.com/) to provision Docker Machine nodes.

 As a result I've created  [flokenstein](https://github.com/yoanisgil/flokenstein) which eases the creation of Flocker cluster.
 Please be aware that as the moment of writing this script only supports AWS.
+Go ahead and [follow the instructions](https://github.com/yoanisgil/flokenstein/blob/master/README.md) and get back once you're done ;)

 # Running Jenkins with Flocker

-Assuming you went through the steps of setting up a Flocker Cluster described in the [flokenstein README](https://github.com/yoanisgil/flokenstein/blob/master/README.md), you should now be in the position of running a Jenkins container which takes avantage of Flocker.
+By now you should have a working Swarm/Flocker cluster and you shoul be in the position of running a Jenkins container which takes advantage of Flocker.
 First:

     git clone https://github.com/yoanisgil/flocker-cluster.git
     cd flocker-cluster

 Since we want to keep the entire Jenkins folder inside a Flocker volume we need to make sure it's indeed copied over to the target volume.
 First lets launch our Jenkins container:

-    $JENKINS_HOME=/tmp/jenkins_home docker-compose up -d jenkins
+    $ JENKINS_HOME=/tmp/jenkins_home docker-compose up -d jenkins

 which should produce something like this: